Tips for Getting Sh*t Done

 My goal is to always be as efficient as possible, to get as much done as possible, and in the least amount of time as possible.

-1. Schedule all your work tasks.
+1. Schedule all of your work tasks.

 2. Create and use a client workflow sheet.

-So that's why I have created a list of literally ALL the steps I go through with each and every client- from the second they book me to the very last e-mail after the wedding or shoot and beyond.
-I created a chart in Photoshop which I printed off that lists all of these steps, and then as soon as I book a new client I enter their name(s) onto the chart and check off each step as they were completed.
+So that's why I created a list of literally ALL the steps I went through with each and every client- from the second they booked me to the very last e-mail after the wedding or shoot and beyond.
+I created a chart in Photoshop which I printed off that listed all of these steps, and then as soon as I booked a new client I would enter their name(s) onto the chart and check off each step as they were completed.

 I swear, I'm obsessed with organizing things and lists.
-They are the BEST THINGS EVER.

 Well, TWO of the best things ever.